lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 ### First-open Auto-pan (Guided Motion)

 - Component: `src/components/layouts/FullscreenZoomableImage.tsx`
-- Behavior: On the first time an image opens in fullscreen for a given round, the image automatically pans horizontally from the left edge to the right edge over ~2.5s, then pans back to center and stops (~1.25s).
-This provides a quick preview of the cropped portions.
+- Behavior: On the first time an image opens in fullscreen for a given round, a preview auto-pan occurs.
+Behavior matches the selected `inertia_mode`:
+  - `swipes` — sweep left→right once and stop at the edge.
+  - `swipes_recenter` — sweep left→right, then return to center.
+  - `none` — no auto-pan.
 - One-time logic: A session-scoped registry keyed by `${currentRound}::${image.url}` ensures the auto-pan runs only once per round/image and not on subsequent manual fullscreen toggles.
 - Cancellation: Any user interaction (pointer down/drag, touch, or wheel) cancels the motion immediately.
 - Implementation notes: